Life in the world's wettest place.

 Mawsynram (Ấn Độ), ngôi làng nắm giữ kỷ lục về lượng mưa trung bình hàng năm cao nhất thế giới

-Mawsynram (India), the village that holds the record for the highest average annual rainfall in the world
+Mawsynram (India), the village that holds the record for the highest average annual rainfall in the world.

-Why does it rain so much in Mawsynram?
+Why does Mawsynram receive so much rain?

 Nếu so với một quốc gia ôn đới tại châu Âu như Ba Lan, nơi có lượng mưa trung bình chỉ khoảng 600–700 mm/năm, thì Mawsynram đang hứng chịu lượng mưa gấp gần 20 lần

-Life in the rain and unique adaptations
+Life amidst the rain and unique adaptations.

 Trang thông tin du lịch và phong cách sống Travellive+